Table of Contents

 Under the Indian income tax (IT) laws, an owner is liable to pay taxes to the government, on the sale of their immovable property, based on the holding period and profit earned (known as capital gains).
 The same rule applies to property sale by non-resident Indians (NRIs).
 Discussed in detail are the tax implications on property sale by NRIs in India.

-Holding period: Long-term vs short-term
+NRI property holding period: Long-term versus short-term

 A key determinant of the taxes that an NRI seller will have to pay on a realty transaction, is the holding period of the said property.
 The rate of tax on the capital gains is lower, if the holding period of the property is considered as long term, while the rate is higher for a property held for a short term.
 Under the revised rules in India, if a property is sold after two years from its acquisition, it would attract long-term capital gains (LTCG) tax.
 A property sold before that period would attract short-term capital gains (STCG) tax.